How to save on your energy bill

 Choosing the right tariff could save you hundreds of pounds a year.
-You can use our independent switching service, Which?
+Use our independent switching service, Which?
 Switch, to compare gas and electricity prices.

 The more information you give a price comparison service, the more accurate your quote will be.
 Use these tips to make sure you're offered the very best deal for you.

-Once you've read our tips, then use Which?
+Once you've read our tips, use Which?
 Switch to see how much money you can save.
-As Which? is a not-for-profit organisation, any money made by Which?
+As Which? is not-for-profit, any money made by Which?
 Switch helps fund our campaigning activities.

 Find out how much energy you use

-Figures from your annual bill will get you the most accurate results when searching but, if you're not able to find this out, you can estimate your usage.
+Figures from your annual bill will get you the most accurate results when searching for a new tariff.
+But if you're not able to find this out, you can estimate your usage.
 See our guide to estimating how much energy you use.

 Look for the best energy deals